4/5

 2. I enjoy spending time alone or isolated from other people.

-3. I feel overwhelmed by strong smells, tastes, lights, noises, sounds, and other sensations.
+3. I feel overwhelmed by strong smells, tastes, bright lights, loud sounds, and other sensations.

 4. I tend to notice details that others do not.